 \subsection{Differentiable Material Representation}

-Building upon the density-based design representation, we now detail the representation of discrete material databases in a continuous and differentiable form, amenable for gradient-based optimization.
+Building upon the density-based design representation, we now detail the representation of discrete material databases in a continuous and differentiable form, amenable to gradient-based optimization.
 To this end, we employ variational autoencoders (VAEs).
 VAEs are generative models that have been applied for compression, semi-supervised learning, and interpolation \cite{kingma2019VAE}.
 In design optimization, they have been used to generate parametric microstructures \cite{padhy2024tomas}, photonic devices \cite{padhy2024photos}, and robust designs \cite{gladstone2021robustTOVAE}.
-Following the approach of \cite{chandrasekhar2022integrating}, we leverage the ability of VAEs to map a discrete database onto a continuous, differentiable latent space that can be integrated into a gradient-based optimization framework.
+Following the approach of \cite{chandrasekhar2022integrating}, we leverage VAEs' ability to map a discrete database to a continuous, differentiable latent space that can be integrated into a gradient-based optimization framework.

 To this end, we train two distinct VAEs: one for the HCM database and another for the PCM database.
 As illustrated in \Cref{fig:vae_architecture}, the architecture of each VAE is composed of the following components: (i) an input layer with dimensionality corresponding to the material attributes (five for PCM, four for HCM); (ii) an encoder, $E$, comprising a fully connected network of 250 neurons with ReLU activation functions; (iii) a two-dimensional latent space ($n_L = 2$) parameterized by variables $z_1$ and $z_2$, which is sampled from distributions defined by mean and standard-deviation layers derived from the encoder's output; (iv) a decoder, $D$, also comprising a fully connected network of 250 neurons with ReLU activation functions; and (v) an output layer that reconstructs the original material properties.